World of Outlaws Sprint Cars to make 68th RRV Speedway appearance in 2023

 By Mike Spieker

-Tickets will be available this spring at slspromotions.com.
+Tickets are available at slspromotions.com.

 Previous World of Outlaws A-Feature Winners: